coderFlameyosFlow/boosted-yaml/README.md

    relocate 'dev.dejvokep.boostedyaml', 'me.plugin.libs'
 }
 ```
+When you extract your plugin or project to jar, be careful to run the command `shadowJar` and not `build`

 Learn more about shadow for gradle [here](https://imperceptiblethoughts.com/shadow/introduction/#benefits-of-shadow)

 ## 2. Routes and how to access content